LevonAr/Intro/README.md

 This is my attempt at guiding you through some of the work I have done over the years.
 I hope you enjoy my work!

 ## DPS Telecom
 Some projects I developed as a Software Engineer at DPS Telecom.
-I decided to display my work by organizing and processing GIFs of features/dashboards.
+I decided to display my work by organizing and processing GIFs of features/dashboards I built.

 https://github.com/LevonAr/DPS-Portfolio